privacy is a top priority. Security measures and privacy policies and

 - Permission has been obtained before an access account is created.

 - All user activity in CareConnect is recorded on a permanent audit trail that records logon, individual patient records accessed, printed information and log off.

 - All internal and external network access attempts are monitored and recorded.

 - All CareConnect users must successfully complete an online privacy tutorial before a CareConnect account is activated.

-- Users must agree to an online Confidentiality Acknowledgement the first time you log on to CareConnect and periodically reaffirm this acknowledgement.
+- Users must agree to an online confidentiality acknowledgement the first time they log on to CareConnect and periodically reaffirm this acknowledgement.

 - All CareConnect users are required to change their password every 90 days.